glouppe/info8002-large-scale-data-systems/lecture1.md

     - Failure detection.
 - How you do program your system to operate continually even under failure?
     - Gossiping, replication.
-- What if some machines malfunction?
+- What if some machines do not cooperate?
     - Byzantine fault tolerance.

 ---